 Unfortunately, there is another factor to consider when planning a stay at the Swan and Dolphin.
 That is the daily resort fee of $35.00.
 The fee does not include parking which is an additional charge of $35 per day, and valet parking is $39 per day.
 (Per Disney site, here.)
-For comparison, Disney charges $25 per day at a deluxe hotel and $33 for valet.
+For comparison, Disney charges $25 per day for parking at a deluxe hotel and $33 for valet.

-The sister hotels fall under the category of a Disney deluxe resort.
-Deluxe’s are considered the most desirable places to stay on Disney property.
+The Swan and Dolphin hotels fall under the category of a Disney deluxe resort.
+Deluxe hotels are considered to be the most desirable places to stay on Disney property.
 Underneath those categories are moderate resorts and Disney values.

-You can expect multiple forms of transportation, dining, and most are within short proximity to a Disney theme park.
+You can expect multiple forms of transportation, dining, and most are within short proximity to a Disney theme park from the deluxe resorts.
 The only exception is the Animal Kingdom Lodge because they only offer bus transportation.

 The Walt Disney World Swan sits on the left-hand side of the resort from the Crescent Lake area.
 While the Dolphin Resort sits on the opposite side.
 A partially covered outdoor walkway connects them.

 Not only is the area one of the most scenic spots on Disney property, but the location is central to many amenities.
 Resort guests can walk to Disney’s Hollywood Studios and Epcot.